Do other people ever question your choices? Empower yourself with the knowledge that you’re doing the right thing…

 3. Vegan food doesn’t fill you up enough

 While studies demonstrate that there is no difference in satiety between meat and soy-based products, some people still argue that plants aren’t gratifying enough.
 But did you know that it can generally take a few weeks for your body to get used to a different diet?
-Give yourself at least 30 days to adjust and fill up on delicious, hearty meals like chickpea burgers, vegetable lasagne, dahl.
+Give yourself at least 30 days to adjust and fill up on delicious, hearty meals like chickpea burgers, vegan lasagne, dahl.

 4. Vegan diets make you weak

 Then how do you explain the success of Germany’s strongest man Patrik Baboumian, record-breaking marathon runner Fiona Oakes and two of the greatest tennis players of our time, Serena and Venus Williams?
 Formula 1 champion Lewis Hamilton is also vegan, along with a host of other Olympians.
 Follow vegan-since-birth body builder @nimai_delgado on Instagram and you’ll soon see that meat is not needed to build muscle.

 Veganism is often thought to be the domain of white middle class 30-somethings for a number of reasons: the media and the majority of vegan advocacy focuses upon white vegan stories which neglect to mention people of colour.
 As a result, some of the most successful vegan personalities tend to be white due to this privilege.